 These short film clips show how climate change might affect Scotland's forests, and give guidance on how to increase resilience to climate change threats.

-This project was funded by ClimateXChange, the Scottish Government's centre of expertise on climate change, through Heriot-Watt University.
+This project was funded by ClimateXChange, the Scottish Government's centre of expertise on climate change, through Heriot-Watt University in 2013.

-If you are having trouble viewing the videos below you can view the videos on our YouTube channel.
+If you are having trouble viewing the videos below you can view the videos on our Vimeo channel.

 Forestry and climate change overview